whitequark/lab-notebook/source/_posts/2014-02-24-on-water-break-test.markdown

 ---

-I have used the water break test (checking whether copper surface is clean of contaminants based on the fact that really clean copper is hydrophobic) [in the past][photoresist], however I misunderstood how the test results must look.
+I have used the water break test (checking whether copper surface is clean of contaminants based on the fact that really clean copper is hydrophilic) [in the past][photoresist], however I misunderstood how the test results must look.

 [photoresist]: /notes/2014-02-16/optimizing-for-best-photoresist-adhesion/#interlude-water-break-test